dalesgit/obsidian/pages/daily.journal.2022.09.18.md

   <!-- Fill out this section after waking up -->
   Decision made during the sermon.
 I need to make an appointment with one or the other of the bishop's of the diocese to inquire about the possible needs of supply clergy.
 I don't need to do it if there's no need.
 I'm willing if there is a need.

   We need to regularize our will and the attached trust.
-MP [[Marypat]] assures me that the orders attached to the stocks take precedence in settling an estate.
+MP [[MaryPat]] assures me that the orders attached to the stocks take precedence in settling an estate.
 That leaves the house and associated other that would have to be adjusted for: Sean, Emma, to focus on the problem children.
 ### Gratitude

 I am grateful for: